Hargreave Hale AIM VCT 1 plc: Issue of Equity

-The offer price at which the Ordinary Shares were allotted was 76.82p per Ordinary Share, which was calculated by reference to the net asset value (Ex- dividend) of an Ordinary Share in the Company on 30 December 2016 (as announced on 4 January 2017) divided by 0.965 (to allow for issue costs of the Offer).
+The offer price at which the Ordinary Shares were allotted was 78.32p per Ordinary Share, which was calculated by reference to the net asset value (Ex- dividend) of an Ordinary Share in the Company on 6 January 2017 (as announced on 10 January 2017) divided by 0.965 (to allow for issue costs of the Offer).

 For further information please contact: